The north coast & mid Cornwall

 Mawgan Porth, Treyarnon Bay and Porthcothan Bay

 Located on the north coast between Padstow and Newquay, Mawgan Porth is set around its stunning beach and has emerged as one of Cornwall’s most desirable coastal locations thanks in part to its highly convenient location near the airport, short drive from Truro and world-class Scarlet Hotel.
 The broad expanse of sand and cliﬀtop walks makes it perfect for young families, romantic getaways, ramblers and surfers alike.
 Further up the coast are the small and select beaches of Porthcothan and Treyarnon, before the remaining ‘7 Bays for 7 Days’ lead up to Padstow and the Camel Estuary.

-Inland from the coast, the Cornish countryside around the eastern edge of Bodmin Moor, south of the Camel Estuary and north of Truro provides endless opportunity for horse riding, mountain biking, woodland walks and leading an idyllic rural lifestyle.
+Inland from the coast, the Cornish countryside around the western edge of Bodmin Moor, south of the Camel Estuary and north of Truro provides endless opportunity for horse riding, mountain biking, woodland walks and leading an idyllic rural lifestyle.
 The walking trails at Cardinham Woods venture deep into the forest where there are stunning viewpoints and an intriguing history, whilst the routes provide an exhilarating ride through some beautiful scenery.
 The Withiel area is particularly popular amongst horse riders and the Camel Valley is famed for its award-winning vineyard and cycle path linking Bodmin with Padstow.